← Back to Blog

 How to Validate a Business Idea Before Your Engineering Team Builds It

-A product team at a mid-stage SaaS company recently shared a statistic that should give every product leader pause: of the features they shipped in the prior year, fewer than 30% showed meaningful adoption within 90 days of launch.
-The remaining 70% consumed thousands of engineering hours, produced working software that technically functioned, and moved no business metric in any direction.
+A product team at a mid-stage SaaS company shared a telling statistic.
+Of the features they shipped last year, fewer than 30% showed meaningful adoption within 90 days.
+The remaining 70% consumed thousands of engineering hours and moved no business metric.

-This is not an outlier finding.
-Research by the Standish Group and others has consistently shown that a significant majority of software features are rarely or never used.
-The implication is profound: the default mode of product development — build it and see if they come — is statistically unlikely to succeed.
+This is not an outlier.
+Research by the Standish Group has shown that most software features are rarely or never used.
+The default mode of product development, build it and see if they come, is statistically unlikely to succeed.

 Validation as Risk Management

 Feature validation is not a constraint on innovation.
-It is a form of risk management — a way to reduce the most expensive form of product risk (building the wrong thing) by investing a small amount of effort in evidence before committing a large amount to execution.
+It is risk management.
+You invest a small amount of effort in evidence before committing a large amount to execution.
+This reduces the most expensive form of product risk: building the wrong thing.

-The most effective validation methods share a common property: they measure behavior, not opinion.
+The most effective validation methods share a common property.
+They measure behavior, not opinion.
 What people say they want and what they actually do are famously divergent.
-The validation toolkit for product teams should be calibrated accordingly:
+The validation toolkit should reflect this:

-Painted door tests expose users to the concept of a feature — a button, a menu item, a settings option — without building the underlying functionality.
-The click-through rate on the painted door provides a behavioral signal of demand that is orders of magnitude more reliable than survey data.
+Painted door tests expose users to a feature concept, like a button or menu item, without building the underlying functionality.
+The click-through rate provides a behavioral signal of demand far more reliable than survey data.

-Concierge delivery provides the value of a proposed feature through manual effort rather than engineering.
-If five customers find a manually-delivered version of the feature valuable enough to use regularly, the automated version has a strong evidence base.
-If they don't, the organization has learned something important at minimal cost.
+Concierge delivery provides the value of a proposed feature through manual effort.
+If five customers find a manually-delivered version valuable enough to use regularly, the automated version has a strong evidence base.
+If they don't, you've learned something important at minimal cost.

-Willingness to pay remains the strongest signal available.
-When a customer will commit budget — upgrade their plan, sign a letter of intent, pre-purchase — the evidence is qualitatively different from any other form of validation.
+Willingness to pay remains the strongest signal.
+When a customer commits budget, upgrades their plan, or signs a letter of intent, that evidence is qualitatively different from any other form of validation.

-Wovly helps product teams formalize this process as an AI go-to-market planner and GTM experiment tracker — framing each feature as a hypothesis with defined test methods, success criteria, and decision thresholds.
-It's designed to help you validate business ideas before building, so the question shifts from “Should we build this?” to “What evidence would justify building this?”
+Wovly helps product teams formalize this process as an AI go-to-market planner and GTM experiment tracker.
+It frames each feature as a hypothesis with defined test methods, success criteria, and decision thresholds.
+The question shifts from “Should we build this?” to “What evidence would justify building this?”

-The organizations that consistently build the right things aren't the ones with the best intuition or the most talented designers.
-They're the ones that have systematized the practice of testing before building.
-This isn't a process that slows innovation — it's one that accelerates it, by ensuring that engineering effort flows toward validated opportunities rather than untested assumptions.
-In a world where engineering talent is the binding constraint on growth, there may be no higher-leverage practice.
+The organizations that consistently build the right things have systematized testing before building.
+This practice does not slow innovation.
+It accelerates it by ensuring engineering effort flows toward validated opportunities.
+When engineering talent is the binding constraint on growth, there is no higher-leverage practice.

 Ready to make better strategic decisions?